ankit-mangal/weather-app/README.md

 4. Push your changes to your forked repository (`git push origin feature-branch`).
 5. Open a pull request on the original repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE.md) file for details.

 ## Contact

 For any questions or feedback, feel free to reach out to [mangalankit843@gmail.com](mailto:mangalankit843@gmail.com).